openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Video Editor
 ------------

 Part of the :ref:`course-authoring-mfe`, the new video editor is not production ready.
-If you want to experiment with it, you can be enable it by setting the waffle flag :code:`new_core_editors.use_new_video_editor`
+If you want to experiment with it, you can enable it by setting the waffle flag :code:`new_core_editors.use_new_video_editor`

 .. image:: ../images/olive/video_editor_view.png
     :alt: new Video Editor in Studio